Pennsylvania - Sectoral Privacy Overview

 - assist in the transmission of a commercial electronic mail message, fax, or wireless advertisement when the person providing the assistance knows or consciously avoids knowing that the initiator of the commercial electronic mail message or fax is engaged or intends to engage in any act or practice that violates the provisions of this act;

-- temporarily or permanently remove, alter, halt, or otherwise disable any computer or wireless data, programs software or network to initiate a commercial electronic mail message, fax, or wireless advertisement; and
+- temporarily or permanently remove, alter, halt, or otherwise disable any computer or wireless data, programs software or network to initiate a commercial electronic mail message, fax, or wireless advertisement; and/or

 A violation of the UTAA constitutes a violation of the Unfair Trade Practices Law (73 Pa.
-Stat. §2250.5(a)) (see section 2.6. of the Guidance Note)).
-Thus, a private action brought under the statute may be based on any of twenty-one unfair practices described in the Unfair Trade Practices Law (73 Pa.
+Stat. §2250.5(a)) (see the section above on consumer protection laws)).
+Thus, a private action brought under the statute may be based on any of the twenty-one unfair practices described in the Unfair Trade Practices Law (73 Pa.
 Stat. §201-2(4)).

 Under the UTAA, persons who provide an email service, or wireless telecommunications companies, have the discretion to block or filter the receipt or transmission of any commercial email or wireless advertisement that it reasonably believes is or may be sent in violation of the UTAA (73 Pa.
 Stat. §2250.6(a)(1)).
 Moreover, the UTAA does not prevent or limit a person who provides internet access or an email service, or a wireless telecommunications company, from (73 Pa.
 Stat. §2250.6(a)(2)):